mindspore-ai/docs/docs/mindformers/docs/source_en/advanced_development/inference_precision_comparison.md

 Possible problems and solutions:

 - Question: The first token is consistent, but after pushing about 10 tokens, the phenomenon of inconsistent precision occurs.
     - Positioning method: Generally, the differences in data are compared by printing and dumping data.
-If the printed data cannot be observed by the naked eye to determine whether it is within the acceptable range, then the dumped data can be used, and then the comparison tool can be used to determine whether the module meets the precision standard.The comparison tool can be compared using the methods provided by MindSpore Transformers.
+If the printed data cannot be observed by the naked eye to determine whether it is within the acceptable range, then the dumped data can be used, and then the comparison tool can be used to determine whether the module meets the precision standard.
+The comparison tool can be compared using the methods provided by MindSpore Transformers.
 The usage method is as follows:

       ```py
       import numpy as np